TareqKomboz/Bachelor_Thesis/README.md

 python python/scripts/evaluation/build_summary_table.py
 ```
 The output is in the `runs` folder, if SQL saving is set up, the summary is also in a table named `performance`
-# SQL
-To include saving to a SQL, the `write_to_sql` flag in the `EvaluationDriver` must be set.
-Further, the `python/db/db_connection.gin` file must be configured to point to a PostgreSQL database.
-Also, the `enable` flag must be set.